dhanesh-gkmit/FitNote-Functional-Documentation/docs/client_functionalities.md

 - Clients can **access all past reports** date-wise.
 - They can view the exact exercises, sets, weights, and reps for strength exercises completed on any past day.
 - This helps them review their workout history and track their consistency over time.

 ---

 ## 4. Edit Profile
 - Update personal details: **name, age, height, weight**.
+- where Age and weight are essential details for the trainer to consider when creating or assigning personalized workout plans.

 ---